How to be a successful condo board director

 Actively recruits new members

 It is never too early to start recruiting new directors.
-It usually takes a lot of persuasion, encouragement or just plain arm twisting to get people willing to serve.
+It usually takes a lot of persuasion, encouragement or just plain arm-twisting to get people willing to serve.
 Directors come and go, but the board always needs to have a full complement of directors.
-Vacant positions result in fewer people to get the work done and overloads the remaining directors.
+Vacant positions result in fewer people getting the work done and overloading the remaining directors.
 Ultimately, every director brings unique skills and style, but successful directors put responsibility and balance before everything else.
-Condo boards need directors who are willing to ask the right questions, keep an open mind, and work tirelessly for the good of the corporation.
+Condo boards need directors willing to ask the right questions, keep an open mind, and work tirelessly for the corporation’s good.

 Do you know any directors like this?
 Is your board like this?
 What is your board’s secret to success?
 Add a comment below if you would like to share your experiences.